ProQual Level 2 Certificate in Healthcare and Social Care Support Skills

 Enrollment Criteria

-• Basic literacy and communication skills
+• Basic English reading, writing, and understanding skills required

-• Age 16 or above
+• Minimum age requirement of 16 years or above

 Lock In Your Spot